War of the Third Coalition

 |Copyright 2013, Jeffery P. Berry Trust, all rights reserved|

-Mortier, with about 10,000 in his makeshift "VIII" Corps, was making his way along the narrow gorge of this section of the great river toward the bridge at Stein, a suburb of Krems, and had lost touch with his cavalry division, supposedly screening his northern flank, and so was unaware that he was about to walk into a trap.
-In addition to three infantry divisions (two French, one Dutch), with their attached artillery (26 guns in all) and about 500 cavalry, he also had assigned to him a flotilla of flat-bottomed barges to allow him to keep in communication with the left bank and to allow him to mount any amphibious jumps downstream.
+Mortier, with about 10,000 in his ad hoc "VIII" Corps, was making his way along the narrow gorge of this section of the great river toward the bridge at Stein, a suburb of Krems, and had lost touch with his cavalry division, supposedly screening his northern flank.
+Groping his way eastward, more-or-less blind, he was unaware that he was about to walk into a trap.
+In addition to three infantry divisions (two French, one Dutch), with their attached artillery (26 guns in all) and about 500 cavalry, he also had assigned to him a flotilla of flat-bottomed barges to allow him to keep in communication with the left bank and to allow him to mount any amphibious jumps downstream, should the opportunity present itself.
 However, the majority of this "marine" asset was too far to the rear to be of any help in the coming fight.

 Kutuzov's plan was to entice Mortier's first division, 5,700 men under Gazan, to attack him at the head of a narrow, flat valley just east of the town of Durnstein (below the ruins of the historic castle where Richard the Lionheart of England had been held for ransom some 613 years prior).
 While launching a holding attack with a column of 2,800 men under Miloradovitch, Kutuzov's plan was to send two additional columns (7,400) under Dokhturov and Strik around and up the plateau above the gorge and descend on the French from the rear; in imitation of Xerxes' annihilation of the Spartans at Thermopylae in 480 BCE.